Carat Weight

 2. Price:

 The two cannot be separated because the price of the diamond rises at an exponential rate relating to carat as the size and therefore the rarity increases with the size for instance, a 2.00 ct diamond will fetch a price much higher than the combined price of two 1.00 ct diamonds.
-Price changes considerably between carat weights.
+Price changes considerably between carat weights.3.
+Settings and Style:

 It is common for larger diamonds to necessitate stronger settings while smaller diamonds are more conducive to complex designs or settings with many small stones that fit together.